MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private.md

 ## Private access (virtual network integration)

-You can deploy an Azure Database for PostgreSQL flexible server into your [Azure virtual network (virtual network)](/azure/virtual-network/virtual-networks-overview) by using [virtual network injection](/azure/virtual-network/virtual-network-for-azure-services).
+You can deploy an Azure Database for PostgreSQL flexible server into your [Azure virtual network](/azure/virtual-network/virtual-networks-overview) by using [virtual network injection](/azure/virtual-network/virtual-network-for-azure-services).
 Azure virtual networks provide private and secure network communication.
 Resources in a virtual network can communicate through private IP addresses that were assigned on this network.

 Choose this networking option if you want the following capabilities: